Maha-Sangram

-Maha-Sangram (also known in the UK as The Big Battle) is a 1990 Bollywood action romance film directed by Mukul Anand and starring Vinod Khanna, Aditya Pancholi, Govinda and Madhuri Dixit.

-The film is best known for bringing Aditya Pancholi into the limelight as it was his show-stealing performance and his first commercial success in Bollywood.
-His performance as the angry villain Thakur was critically acclaimed and widely accepted, thus becoming the main reason of the movie's success.
+Maha-Sangram (also known in the UK as The Big Battle) is a 1990 Indian Hindi-language action drama film, directed by Mukul Anand.
+The film features an ensemble cast of Vinod Khanna, Govinda, Aditya Pancholi, Madhuri Dixit, Shaheen, Sonu Walia, and Amjad Khan.
+The film is best known for bringing Aditya Pancholi into the limelight, as it was his show-stealing performance and his first commercial success in Bollywood.
+His performance as the angry villain Thakur was critically acclaimed and widely accepted, thus becoming the main reason for the movie's success.